leovanciu/leovanciu.github.io/_pages/cv.md

 Education
 ======
-* A.M. in Statistics, Harvard University, Expected 2026
+* (Expected) A.M. in Statistics, Harvard University, Expected 2026
-* A.B. in Mathematics & Statistics, Harvard University, Expected 2026
+* (Expected) A.B. in Mathematics & Statistics, Harvard University, Expected 2026
 * Diploma of College Studies in Honours Health Sciences, Marianopolis College, 2022

 Teaching experience
 ======
+* Fall 2024 (upcoming): Teaching Fellow for Graduate Probability (Stat 210)

 * Spring 2024: Teaching Fellow for Introduction to Statistical Inference (Stat 111)

 * Fall 2023: Teaching Fellow for Introduction to Probability (Stat 110)